thomasclarke1969/documentation/integration/ios/push-notifications.md

 For a comprehensive guide on configuring your application to leverage the Layer Push Notification service, please see the [Layer Push Notification Guide](/docs/resources#push-notification-guide).

 Your application must register to receive for remote notifications.
 To support device registration for both iOS 7 and iOS 8, your application must implement the following.
-We reccomend you do this in  `application:didFinishLaunchingWithOptions`.
+We recommend you do this in  `application:didFinishLaunchingWithOptions`.

 ```
 // Checking if app is running iOS 8